atalvarez1/atalvarez1/README.md

-- 👋 Hi, I’m Adam!
+Hello!
+I'm Adam.
+I am a 10-yr technology professional and data geek.
+I'm currently a Software Project Manager looking to move into Data Science.
-- 👀 I’m interested in learning how to make cool things with software :)
+- 👀 I’m interested in deep, challenging work that has an impact on the world
-- 🌱 I’m currently learning the very basics!
-- 💞️ I’m looking to collaborate on cool projects that people want to use!
+- 💞️ I love working with teams and think communication is critical to success
 - 📫 How to reach me alvarez.adamt@gmail.com

 <!---